tirnovanuaurel/cb-angular-test/README.md

 # CB Angular Test

-### Getting started
+### 1. Getting started

-This is a simple Angular CLI generated project.
-Contains no styles or pre-defined logic and it's based on Angular 9.x version.
+This repository is a simple Angular CLI generated project.
+Contains no styles and no pre-defined logic.
+It is based on Angular 9.x version, if you already have it pre-installed fork the repo and jump to Section 2.

-If you are not conformable with Angular 9.0 and/or you are using other versions pre-installed, you can generate/use your prefered version as long as it's minimum Angular 7.
+If you are not conformable with Angular 9.0 and/or you are having other versions pre-installed, you can use your prefered version as long as it's minimum Angular 7.

+### 2. Fake API server setup
-To be able to work on the test you will need to run a local server.
+To be able to work on the test project you will need to run a local server.
 I've already added to package.json the required dependency, but if you want to install it globally: `npm install -g json-server`

 To start the fake API server, you have to run: `json-server --watch db.json` and will generate the following endpoints:
 a. settings
 b. menu
 c. pools/:id

-### Coding Test
+### 3. Coding Test

 You have *4 hours* to complete the test.

-Based on the data within the `menu` endpoint I want you to generate functional views.
-It's a single pool coupon and an official pool view.
-For UI inspiration you can have a look at our product website although anything extra would be a bonus.
+Based on the data within the `menu` endpoint.
+You will need to generate functional views: a single pool coupon and an official pool view.
+For UI/UX inspiration you can have a look at our product website.
+Anything extra would be a bonus.
 *You can find more details about what is a betting pool on Google or our blog.*

-##### Requirements for basic test
+##### 3.1 Requirements for basic test
 - have the views required to 'play the game' or 'check my results'
 - being able to make selections, choose stake and post required data for placing my ticket (POST `tickets` endpoint)
 - being able to view a pool results

-##### What we want to see except the above
+##### 3.2 What we want to see except the above
 - usage of Angular architecture
 - usage of NgRx / Akita
 - code understanding and logic